 Why Are You Installing Solar Panels?

 Before you can figure out how many panels you will need, there are a few questions you will need to get straight with yourself.
 First of all, what is your goal?
+Solar panels require an investment, so it is important to know exactly what your goals are.
 Are you trying to help save the planet?
 Or are you looking to save money in the mid and long run?
 There are people who install these panels in order to increase the resale value of their home down the line.

 The most likely answer is that it is the combination of all of these goals.
 However, even when your motivation is clear, there are still other factors which you will need to account for.
 Below is a list of the most common questions you will be asked by a solar energy contractor.

 First of all, you will need to determine whether you want to use solar panels as an additional source of energy or if you want them to cover your entire electrical bill.
 Whatever the case is, you need to know how much electricity you use each month.
 This information is available on your previous electricity bills.

 The electricity consumption likely varies from month to month, but you can get the general feel of how much electricity you use.

 The most likely position for solar panels is the roof.
 It is in an elevated position and it will gather as much sun as possible.
 However, not all roofs are equal either.
 The position and the shape of your roof will have a major impact on the number of panels you can feasibly mount on your roof.
 The best roof shapes for solar panels are simple gable roofs since they offer the largest continuous area for solar panels.